-Start and finish: Abbey car park Buccleuch Street Distance: 8 miles/13 kms.
-Time: 4-5 hours Terrain: mostly good paths and tracks often across open country.
-Excellent views of hills and surrounding countryside.
+Start and finish: Abbey car park.
+Buccleuch Street Distance: 8 miles/13 kms Time: Allow 4 - 5 hours Terrain: mostly good paths and tracks often across open country.
+Excellent viewsof hills and surrounding countryside.
 Some stretches could be muddy after rain.
 Steps and steep gradients in places.
 Boots or strong shoes are recommended.
 Toilets: Abbey Street, near car park

 - 1. From the start point, go up Abbey Street and cross the Market Square.
 Take Dingleton Road (under the bypass) for about 200 metres until reaching a cut through between houses on your left.
 This path is signposted as the Eildon Walk and St Cuthbert's Way (SCW).
 Climb the steps and follow the well-waymarked SCW towards the Eildons and the gap between the two hills in front of you, Eildon Hill North to the left and Eildon Mid Hill to the right.
 This area is ablaze with colour at times, with the gorse and hawthorn blossoming in spring, and heather in flower later in the year. - 2.
-When you reach the point directly between the two hills, turn right onto a broad wellused path (that climbs to the top of Mid Hill, the highest of the Eildons).
+When you reach the point directly between the two hills, turn right onto a broad well used path (that climbs to the top of Mid Hill, the highest of the Eildons).
 However shortly go right again on a path through the heather that traverses round the west side of the hill.with fine views opening up to Darnick, Tweedbank and Galashiels in the Tweed valley.
-Take care as the path becomes narrow in places.
+Take care as the path becomes narrow in places on some steep slopes.
+An alternative path to Little Hill is shown on the map.